Birmingham Newman University: 50th anniversary, 2018

+The university's "big alumni reunion" was scheduled for August 2018.

 Student population

-In 2005, nearly half of the institution's students were from low-participation groups and 28% from low-participation neighbourhoods.
-In 2016, according to the analysis in The Sunday Times, Newman had the third highest working class intake, the second highest state school intake of all universities in the UK.
+In 2005 nearly half of the institution's students were from low-participation groups and 28% from low-participation neighbourhoods.
+In 2016, according to an analysis in The Sunday Times, Newman had the third highest working class intake, and the second highest state school intake, of all universities in the UK.
 The same survey showed that 1 in 3 of Newman's students is a mature student.

 Campus

 The university campus is located in Bartley Green about 8 mi south-west of the city centre.
 It overlooks the Bartley Reservoir.